Five things to watch as the Seahawks begin OTAs this week

 McDougald, though, can play either strong or free safety, and Seattle’s task now is to find the best combination in the back end — will it be McDougald at free and Delano Hill or rookie Marquise Blair at strong?
 Or McDougald at strong and Tedric Thompson at free?

-And where will rookie Ugo Amadi fit in after being drafted with the initial thought that he would play free safety but then spending much of rookie minicamp playing the nickel?
+And where will rookie Ugo Amadi fit in after being drafted, with the initial thought that he would play free safety but then spending much of rookie minicamp playing the nickel?

-It’ll take a while to sort all that out, and Seattle can be expected to try a few different combos until making any final decisions.
+It’ll take a while to sort all that out.

 Speaking of the nickel position …